Sloinne Ó hEochaidh - The Family of Hoy.

-Ireland has the oldest vernacular language in Europe after Greek and Latin, and we still have numerous poems, histories and Annals as well as the famous epics.
-All of these have information about the very old Sloinne Ó hEochaidh (the 'aidh' at the end is the Irish letter 'y', similar to Ralaigh).
-The Annals are a set of historical comments kept yearly in various monestaries from soon after the time of Saint Patrick or about 500.
+Ireland has the oldest written language in Europe after Greek and Latin, and we still have numerous poems, histories and Annals as well as the famous epics.
+All of these have information about the very old Sloinne Ó hEochaidh (the 'aidh' at the end is the Irish letter 'y', similar to Raleigh).
+The Annals are a set of historical comments kept yearly in various monasteries from soon after the time of Saint Patrick or about 500.
 Much of this literature was destroyed by the English and we have incomplete versions of much of it, but there is still a very large body of work left which allows scholars to piece together the old histories.

-The first thing that modern historians did after about 1970, was to recognize that the popular histories called 'The Book of Invasions' - Lebor Gabála Érenn, was a work of fiction, created by the two O'Neill dynasties to justtify their domination of Ireland.
+The first thing that modern historians did after about 1970, was to recognize that the popular histories called 'The Book of Invasions' - Lebor Gabála Érenn, was a work of fiction, created by the two O'Neill dynasties to justify their domination of Ireland.
 The past 40 years of research and modern archeology has revealed a much different world to us, and the Sloinne Ó hEochaidh is prominent in it.

 The Dál Fiatach were the principle tribe (Tuath in Irish) in ancient Ulster and were located in the eastern part of County Down.

 They provided the majority of kings of Ulster from at least, the time of Christ.
 The name meant the 'Share of Fiatach' after a king called Fiatach Finn or Fiatach the Fair, who died about 50AD.
 Scholars are not sure that Fiatach was a real person or an ancestor that was made up later by his descendants who were the main line of the kings of Ulster until 1200AD.